thomasperi/sandbox-clone/README.md

 ### `(clonebox).snapshot()`

-Loads the contents of the temp directory into a JavaScript object for analysis.
+Reads the contents of the temp directory into a JavaScript object for analysis.
 The keys are the files' pathnames relative to `base`, and the values are the files' contents.

 Supposing you had the following files: